Equity, Diversity, and Inclusion (EDI)

 MSFHR has a strategic commitment to fostering a more equitable, diverse, and inclusive health research system.

-Diversity in research is important for cultivating talent and promoting inclusive excellence, which in turn drives discovery and helps build a more innovative and impactful health research system.
+Diversity in research is important to cultivating talent and promoting inclusive excellence, which in turn drives discovery and helps build a more innovative and impactful health research system.

-The data we collect will enable us to understand diversity as it relates to our own work, but as important, its findings will contribute to the bigger picture understanding of BC’s and Canada’s research system diversity and to subsequent conversations about actions that may need to be taken.
+The data we gather through this form will give us a better understanding of applicant, award holder, and reviewer demographics.
+This information will enable us to identify barriers and challenges to EDI at MSFHR as well as opportunities for advancement.
+It also will contribute to the bigger picture understanding of BC’s and Canada’s research system diversity and to subsequent conversations about actions that may need to be taken.

 User data and privacy

-Information shared in the survey will be stored on secure Canadian servers in MSFHR ApplyNet, a grants management system developed and hosted for MSFHR by SmartSimple, a leading grants management service provider.
+Information shared in the form will be stored on secure Canadian servers in MSFHR ApplyNet, a grants management system developed and hosted for MSFHR by SmartSimple, a leading grants management service provider.

-For more information about our equity and diversity survey, please read our FAQ.
+For more information about our self-identification form, please read our FAQ.